|Summary||Build your CloudFormation Templates with the latest Ubuntu AMI|

 LatestAmiId: Type: 'AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>' Default: '/aws/service/canonical/ubuntu/server/jammy/stable/current/amd64/hvm/ebs-gp2/ami-id'

-When launching the instance, in the Resources section, you can specify the AMI ID as it follows:
+When launching the instance, in the Resources section, you can call this parameter (the AMI ID) as it follows:

 MyInstance: Type: AWS::EC2::Instance Properties: ImageId: !Ref LatestAmiId

 Ubuntu Pro now follows the same pattern as regular Ubuntu, changing only the product string:

 Since Ubuntu Pro FIPS is available only at the AWS Marketplace, the parameters needed for getting Ubuntu Pro FIPS are different.
 Now you need to specify the product ID according to the following table: